thelaughingman/cloud9-hello-plugin/README.md

 This is a simple Hello world plugin for the Cloud9 IDE (http://c9.io), demonstrating the very basics of the Cloud9 extension system.

+The functionality of the plugin isn't very interesting by itself: in the end all it does is a simple console.log() call.
+But it illustrates the basics of a plugin setup for Cloud9.

 Install the plugin in Cloud9 by using the `Tools > Extension Manager` menu, and entering: